 Proceedings will only be held in private, and/or judgments may be withheld from circulation or redacted or anonymised, if the court is satisfied that that is necessary in the interests of justice.
 The onus to satisfy the court in this regard rests with the party or parties who is or are requesting the confidentiality.

 Any person may apply to the Judicial Greffier (the clerk to the Court) for access to a court file, including to obtain copies of pleadings filed and/or for evidence or documents referred to in a public court hearing.
 The applicant must set out all reasons why those copies are requested.
 The Judicial Greffier may agree to release the document(s), but may stipulate that the requesting party pays a reasonable fee for provision of the document(s).

 Only Jersey advocates may appear and have rights of audience in the courts of Jersey.
 Foreign lawyers cannot conduct or appear in cases in the Jersey courts.

 Third-Party Litigation Funding

-Litigation funding by a third-party funder is permitted in Jersey, on the condition that such arrangements are properly structured.
-Further, the agreement must not prejudice any potential defendants.
-Case law in this area indicates that in order for an arrangement to be valid, it is important that the plaintiff and its Advocates retain control of the proceedings and obtain the benefit of a substantial proportion of any sums awarded in the proceedings, and the funder agrees to satisfy any adverse cost orders against the plaintiff.
+Litigation funding by a third party is permitted in Jersey, on the condition that such arrangements are properly structured.
+Furthermore, the agreement must not prejudice any potential defendants.
+Case law in this area indicates that in order for an arrangement to be valid, it is important that the plaintiff and its advocates retain control of the proceedings and obtain the benefit of a substantial proportion of any sums awarded in the proceedings, and the funder agrees to satisfy any adverse cost orders against the plaintiff.

 For example, a litigation funding agreement was upheld by the Royal Court in In The Matter of the Valetta Trust (1) JLR 1] where: